Emergency Financial Assistance

 Program Guidance:

-EFA to individual clients is provided with limited frequency and for a limited period of time, with specified frequency and duration of assistance.
-Staff must document emergent need each time funds are used.
+Agencies should use other sources of funding in the community effectively, and any allocation of RWHAP funds for these purposes is the payer-of-last resort.
+RWHAP provides EFA to individual clients with a limited frequency and for a limited period of time, with a specified frequency and duration of assistance.
+Staff must document the emergent need each time agencies use EFA funds.

 Limitations:

-Direct cash payments to clients are not permitted.
-Continuous provision of an allowable service to a client must not be funded through EFA.
+HRSA does not permit direct cash payments to clients.
+Agencies cannot fund the continuous provision of an allowable service to a client through EFA.

 EFA services have an $800 per client per calendar year cap, with the following exceptions:

-• The $800 per client per calendar year cap does not include medications purchased during the ADAP eligibility determination period.
+- The $800 per client per calendar year cap does not include medications purchased during the Texas HIV Medication Program (THMP) eligibility determination period; and

-• Administrative Agencies may approve a one-time waiver for a service that exceeds the $800 per client per calendar year cap.
+- Administrative agencies may approve a one-time waiver for a service exceeding the $800 per client per calendar year cap.

 Services:

-EFA funds may be used on the following essential items or services:
+Agencies may use EFA funds on the following essential items or services:

-• Temporary access to ADAP-eligible medications during the ADAP eligibility determination period
+- Medication not covered by THMP or LPAP, such as temporary access to THMP-eligible medications during the eligibility determination period

-• Utilities (may include household utilities such as gas, electricity, propane, water, and all required fees)
+- Utilities (including gas, electricity, propane, water, internet, telephone services, and all required fees)

-• Housing (may include as rent or temporary shelter)
+- Housing (which may include rent or temporary shelter)

-• Agencies can only use EFA if comparable HOPWA (Housing Opportunities for Persons With AIDS) or Ryan White (RW) housing assistance is not available or if the client is not eligible for HOPWA or RW housing services
+- Agencies may only use EFA if comparable Housing Opportunities for Persons with AIDS (HOPWA) or Ryan White Housing Services assistance is not available or if the client is not eligible for HOPWA or Housing Services.

-• Medication dispensing fees associated with purchased medications
+- Medication dispensing fees associated with purchased medications1

 Universal Standards: